learn-co-curriculum/dsc-gradient-descent-lab/README.md

 ## Two Simplistic Models

 Imagine someone is attempting to predict the domestic gross sales of a movie based on the movie's budget, or at least further investigate how these two quantities are related.
-Two models are suggested, and need to be compared.
+Two models are suggested and need to be compared.
 The two models are:
 $\text{domgross} = 1.575 \cdot \text{budget}$
 $\text{domgross} = 1.331 \cdot \text{budget}$